 The Insurance Claims Register (ICR) detects and prevents fraud, particularly purposeful non-disclosure and double dipping at claim time.

 Unfortunately, the old adage of 'utmost good faith' is no longer working.
-Fraud is costing honest policyholders over $350 million per year.
-Current estimates suggest around 10% of claimants have engaged in fraud.
+Fraud is costing honest policyholders around $615 million per year.
+Current estimates suggest between 5% and 10% of claims are fraudulent.

 The ICR is an independently run database that holds a record of all claims lodged with participating insurance companies.
 It allows those companies to access the claims history of any client for the specific purpose of checking for fraud when underwriting new business or processing claims.

 Agreement to having your claims on the ICR will be a condition of doing business with any participating insurer.
 All participating insurers tell their clients their claims will be logged in the ICR, and have privacy advice on all proposals, renewals and claim forms.